fxp-jim/HorizonDocs/docs/Create Sales Orders.md

 Note: To create a sales order, you need the customer's record.
-If not, you must [Create a Customer's New Record](Create%20a%20Customer's%20New%20Record.md) first.
+If not, you must first [create a customer's new record](Create%20a%20Customer's%20New%20Record.md).

 1. Select **Sales Orders** from the main menu.